aarcticc/my_first_raycaster/Readme.md

 ### Map Format

 Maps are defined as 2D arrays, where `1` represents a wall and `0` is empty space.
-"MAP_HEIGHT" and "MAP_WIDTH" are found in map.h
+"MAP_HEIGHT" and "MAP_WIDTH" are located in map.h.
+Here's an example:

 ```c
 int map[MAP_HEIGHT][MAP_WIDTH] = {